 Info Sessions and Networking Sessions will be organised to facilitate the project team formation.

-A minimum of an eight-week Training Phase will be organised, during which participants learn how to kick start their entrepreneurial journey from scratch, develop a business plan and deliver a pitch.
+A Training Phase will be organised, during which participants learn how to kick start their entrepreneurial journey from scratch, develop a business plan and deliver a pitch.
 The training programme is worth more than HK$10,000 for each project team.

 Upon completion of the Training, the project teams can apply for CityU’s HK Tech 300 Seed Fund and proceeding to the Seeding Phase.